blogmywiki/PiLittleRadio/README.md

 Turn an old Raspberry Pi and some amplified speakers into an internet radio you can control from your phone, tablet, Kindle or and computer on your WiFi network.
 It uses a simple webserver on the Pi to dish up a web page you can use to change channel, adjust the volume and see some 'now playing' track info via Twitter.
 The web page is designed to look good on a small iPhone but you could tweak it to look better on your device.

 ## What you'll need
-- Some kind of Raspberry Pi with an audio jack and an SD card
+- Some kind of Raspberry Pi with an audio jack and an SD card - I think anything except a PiZero should work
 - A way of connecting it to the internet, either ethernet or wifi
 - Amplified speakers or headphones
 - Some basic familiarity with command line Linux, editing HTML files and using a text editor like nano.